embl-cba/imagej-courses/practicals/workflow-2d-intracellular-spot-detection.md

 		- Click __[Help]__ to figure out what 'Circularity' is.

-## Improved cell detection by excluding background pixels
+## Optional: Improved cell detection by excluding background pixels

 <img src="https://github.com/tischi/imagej-courses/blob/master/images/cell segmentation.png" width=400/>

-The problem of the seeded watershed algorithm is that the 'grows into the background' (see image).
+The problem of the seeded watershed algorithm is that it 'grows into the background' (see image).
 To avoid this one has to threshold the cells and combine this with the results of the watershed:

 - __[File>Open] 'autophagosomes_raw.tif'__
 - __[Process>Filters>Gaussian Blur..] 'sigma=5'__ (*just to get rid of some noise*)